 Listed in

 Despite the shale revolution triggering global shale oil and gas exploration, our understanding of the sedimentary environments of deep-water organic-matter-rich shale remains unclear.
-Hence, we analyzed the sedimentary environment and facies of some siliceous shales at the bottom of the Longmaxi Formation in the Weiyuan area of the Sichuan Basin, China.
-Nano-resolution petrological characterization and genesis analysis of the siliceous shales were conducted using the nano-resolution petrologic image datasets.
-We identified these siliceous shales as the microbial mats formed by the deep-water traction current sedimentation.
-The microbial mat's formation and burial diagenesis processes were divided into seven stages.
-The silt-grade bioclastic beach deposits initially, colonizing the mud-grade siliceous microbes and forming the siliceous microbial mat.
-Subsequently, the carbohydrate-rich microbes thrive in sediment voids, forming the carbohydrate-rich microbial mat.
-Additionally, SOM undergoes the four stage of burial diagenesis process, progressing from the kerogens to the pre-oil bitumen generation and ultimately transforming into the porous pyrobitumen and the nonporous pyrobitumen.
-The study deepens the understanding of the deep-water traction current sedimentation and has implications for guiding shale gas exploration and development.
+The sedimentary environment and facies of some siliceous shales at the bottom of the Longmaxi Formation in the Weiyuan area of the Sichuan Basin, China, were therefore analyzed.
+Nano-resolution petrological characterization and genesis analysis of the siliceous shales studied were conducted using nano-resolution petrologic image datasets.
+We identified these siliceous shales as microbial mats formed by deep-water traction current sedimentation.
+The microbial mats’ formation and burial diagenesis processes were divided into seven stages.
+The silt-grade bioclastic carpet deposits initially, colonizing mud-grade siliceous microbes and forming the siliceous microbial mat.
+Subsequently, carbohydrate-rich microbes thrive in sediment voids, forming the carbohydrate-rich microbial mat.
+Additionally, SOM undergoes four stages of burial diagenesis process, progressing from kerogens to pre-oil bitumen generation and ultimately transforming into porous pyrobitumen and nonporous pyrobitumen.
+This study will improve the understanding of deep-water traction current sedimentation and has implications for guiding shale gas exploration and development.